 In November 2016, Nottingham Hospitals Charity launched the Big Appeal for Nottingham Children’s Hospital, with the aim of raising £4 million by 2021 to help to transform children’s care and research new treatments.
 Nottingham Children’s Hospital – based within Queen’s Medical Centre – cares for more than 60,000 young people every year.
 Children from across the Midlands are treated for everything from cancer and leukaemia to kidney disease, organ transportation, life-long acute respiratory problems and broken bones.

-To take part in the charity challenge all you need to do is select the box during the entry process.
+Take part in the charity challenge to be in with a chance of winning a fantastic prize.
+All you need to do is select the box during the entry process.
 Once you’ve done this, any money you raise will be eligible for rewards.
 The more you raise/donate, the better the reward.

 £20 – gets you an enhanced goody bag,

-£100 – gets you entered into the draw to win our special prize.
+£100 – gets you entered into the draw to win vouchers from Rutland Cycling worth £150.

 Please note that only money raised for Nottingham Hospitals Charity will be counted towards the Charity Challenge.
 The deadline for submitting all donations is 31st July 2021.